Mehvix/notes/hugo/content/_index.md

 ## what

 These are my personal notes for courses I've taken at Berkeley.
 It varies from course-to-course, but I try to take notes from lecture content as well as supplemental notes (i.e. CSM, discussion, labs).
+I enjoy linking to other related pages, often Wikipedia, and try to remember to denote extra information that's not in scope of the course.

 These notes should serve as a supplement to course material, but no more than that.
 I believe you have to interact with the ideas yourself to truly understand them.
 That is, not rely solely on reading my notes.

-I enjoy linking to other related pages, often Wikipedia, and try to remember to denote extra information that's not in scope of the course.
+I no longer actively maintain this repository as I have found a better workflow that works for me -- taking physical notes during lecture and using [Anki](https://apps.ankiweb.net/) as a question bank.

+Notes that look like <span style='font-style: italic; opacity: 0.8'>this</span> are incomplete.

 ## how